objcio/articles/2014-12-10-debugging.md

 ### Calling Conventions 101

 With some basic knowledge of assembly and function-calling conventions, we can still get the value of `self`.
-The [iOS ABI Function Call Guide](http://developer.apple.com/library/ios/#documentation/Xcode/Conceptual/iPhoneOSABIReference/Introduction/Introduction.html), and the [Mac OS X ABI Function Call Guide](http://developer.apple.com/library/mac/#documentation/DeveloperTools/Conceptual/LowLevelABI/000-Introduction/introduction.html) that is used in the iOS Simulator, are both great resources.
+The [iOS ABI Function Call Guide](http://developer.apple.com/library/ios/#documentation/Xcode/Conceptual/iPhoneOSABIReference/Introduction/Introduction.html) and the [Mac OS X ABI Function Call Guide](http://developer.apple.com/library/mac/#documentation/DeveloperTools/Conceptual/LowLevelABI/000-Introduction/introduction.html) that is used in the iOS Simulator are both great resources.

 We know that every Objective-C method has two implicit parameters: `self` and `_cmd`.
 So what we need is the first object on the stack.
 For the **32-bit** architecture, the stack is saved in `$esp`, so you can use `po *(int*)($esp+4)` to get `self`, and `p (SEL)*(int*)($esp+8)` to get `_cmd` in Objective-C methods.
 The first value in `$esp` is the return address.
 Subsequent variables are in `$esp+12`, `$esp+16`, and so on.